 Meanwhile make the pad thai sauce.
 Combine the tamarind, sugar, and fish sauce in a small bowl until the sugar dissolves.

 Heat up a little oil in a wok.
-If you have a nonstick wok, you can get away with using less oil than you otherwise would require.
+If you have a nonstick or well seasoned wok, you can get away with using less oil than you otherwise would require.
 Once the oil is hot and begins to shimmer, add minced or crushed garlic and stir-fry for barely a minute.
 You don’t want it to burn.

 Add the drained noodles and give them a quick toss with the garlic (PHOTO 1).
 They may have stuck together a little but they will loosen up when you add the sauce.
 Add the sauce and keep stir-frying until the noodles are nicely coated (PHOTO 2).

 Add the shrimp and continue to toss the mixture until the shrimp have begun turning pink (PHOTO 3).
 They will continue to cook so it’s ok if they aren’t fully cooked yet.

 Push the noodles and shrimp to one side of the wok and add beaten eggs to the empty space in the wok (PHOTO 4).